Is social media more harmful than beneficial for me? You may have asked yourself the same question many times before.

 And there’s one more side effect of using social media that can make you more self-absorbed: narcissism.
 Narcissists are people who have an inflated sense of their own importance and a deep need for admiration, according to the Mayo Clinic.

-These characteristics define narcissistic personality disorder (NPD), but they’re also seen in many other people who don’t have NPD.
+These characteristics define narcissistic personality disorder (NPD).
+They’re also seen in many other people who don’t have NPD.
 These characteristics include:

 Other signs include an overstated sense of uniqueness, arrogance and a lack of empathy for others.
 These are all traits that could be associated with someone who posts selfies on Instagram every day and posts status updates about how great their life is every chance they get.